 When I returned to Baltimore, I began praying for a doorway through which I could bring my family and myself into the Catholic Church.
 Full-time Christian service was all I had ever known, my entire adult life and throughout our whole marriage.
 We lived in the church rectory, drove a church car, and my children attended the church school.

 I had been reading the biography of the Holocaust martyr Edith Stein, St. Teresa Benedicta of the Cross.
 There was so much I could identify with, being the descendant of European Jewish ancestors.
 I asked St. Teresa Benedicta to join her prayers to those of the Blessed Mother, to intercede with the Lord to find a way into the Catholic Church for my family and me.

 I left it in the Lord’s hands, and I was at peace.
 I began making arrangements to leave our home, our community, our children’s school, and step out into the deep.

-The next year, I was told that Fr.
-Frank Pavone wanted to talk to me.
+The next year, I was told that Father Frank Pavone wanted to talk to me.
 He invited me to his office in Staten Island, and I told him about my desire to enter into full communion with the Catholic Church.
-He invited me to join Priests for Life and six months later, I was received into the Church with the proper permissions in the Archdiocese of New York.
-I received the sacraments of penance and reconciliation, confirmation, marriage, first Holy Communion and I was inducted into the Confraternity of Our Lady of Mt.
-Carmel, and invested with the brown scapular.
+He invited me to join Priests for Life, and six months later, I was received into the Church with the proper permissions in the archdiocese of New York.
+I received the Sacraments of Penance and Reconciliation, Confirmation, Marriage, first Holy Communion, and I was inducted into the Confraternity of Our Lady of Mount Carmel, and invested with the brown scapular.
 I was in the ark!